FibreTTP/KaiserCrewSkies/README.md

 ### Fabric

+If you are playing Vanilla Minecraft, choose this option.

-If you are playing on a Fabric modpack, you most likely have many of these mods already installed.
+*If you are playing on a Fabric modpack, you most likely have many of these mods already installed.*

-Install [Fabric Loader](https://fabricmc.net/), [FabricSkyBoxes](https://modrinth.com/mod/fabricskyboxes), [FabricSkyBoxes Interop](https://modrinth.com/mod/fabricskyboxes-interop), [CIT Resewn](https://modrinth.com/mod/cit-resewn), and [Fabric API](https://modrinth.com/mod/fabric-api); then follow the [Resource Pack installation](#resource-pack).
+Install [Fabric Loader](https://fabricmc.net/).
+Then install [FabricSkyBoxes](https://modrinth.com/mod/fabricskyboxes), [FabricSkyBoxes Interop](https://modrinth.com/mod/fabricskyboxes-interop), [CIT Resewn](https://modrinth.com/mod/cit-resewn), and [Fabric API](https://modrinth.com/mod/fabric-api); then follow the [Resource Pack installation](#resource-pack).

 **ENSURE YOU DOWNLOAD THE CORRECT MOD VERSIONS FOR YOUR MINECRAFT VERSION**.